Nickalus12/ChaxAI/README.md

 - Health check and document listing endpoints
 - Modular React components with an API helper for easier customization

+## Requirements

+- Python 3.11 or newer
+- Node.js 18 or newer (for building the frontend)

 ## Getting Started

 ### 1. Ingest Documents